 Risks of Thermal Runaway in BESS

 Thermal runaway poses significant risks to property, the environment, and human safety.
-If not properly prevented, thermal runaway events can lead to fires and explosions, toxic gas release, physical damage, and even loss of life.
+If not properly prevented, thermal runaway in BESS can lead to fires and explosions, toxic gas release, physical damage, and even loss of life.
 These incidents can be difficult to contain and extinguish once they occur, making prevention through proper safety procedures and mitigation strategies critical to ensuring battery safety and minimizing potential consequences.

-Factors Contributing to Battery Thermal Runaway
+Factors Contributing to BESS Thermal Runaway

 Abuse factors on batteries are also often the trigger of thermal runaway.
 Common abuse factors include overcharging, overheating, battery misuse, manufacturer defects, and short circuits.